soyuka/doc/getting-started/api.md

 expose a Schema.org enabled API, you can remove this generator.
 You can also create you own annotation generators and register them in this configuration section.

 If you don't find types or properties matching your specific needs, it's not a big deal.
-You can create entity classes by yourself and still benefit from the bunch of other API Platform features.
+You can create entity classes by yourself (directly in PHP) and still benefit from the bunch of other API Platform features.
 You can also pick some classes and properties from Schema.org then add more custom types to your model.

 It's time to run the model generator:

-    $ bin/schema generate-types src/ app/config/schema.yml
+    $ vendor/bin/schema generate-types src/ app/config/schema.yml

 Take a look at the content of the [src/AppBundle/Entity/](https://github.com/dunglas/blog-api/tree/master/src/AppBundle/Entity) directory.
 We generated a set of Plain-Old-PHP entities representing our data model.
 As promised we generated: